Residential Experiential Treatment Program

 Inquiries & Registration Info Residential Experiential Treatment Program For first responders and military members suffering from PTSD Next Men's Group: February 24 to March 1, 2019.

 Project Trauma Support is a new Canadian program that addresses Post Traumatic Stress and Operational Stress Injury in military personnel, veterans and first responders.

-This program promotes connection and honors the warrior story and spirit by promoting time tested values and unconditional acceptance.
+This program promotes connection and honours uniformed professionals and correctional officers by promoting time tested values and unconditional acceptance.
 In doing so, the program helps participants transition from post-traumatic stress to post traumatic growth.

 Our goal is to provide timely access and deliver effective help to those suffering from service related trauma.
 We aim to support our colleagues to minimize their distress and help them to remain active and healthy in their lives.
 We recognize the great contribution made by those who protect us and our mission is to empower them to continue to serve.